 The rest of the paper is organised as follows.
-Section II provides an overview of related works.
-In Section III, a geo-folksonomy data model for LBSN is introduced and in Section IV different types of user profiles are defined.
-In Section V, the experiment used to evaluate the approach is described and its results are presented and discussed.
-The paper concludes in Section VI with an overview of future work.
+Section II provides an overview of related work and approaches.
+In Section III, a geo-folksonomy data model for LBSN is introduced and in Section IV different types of user profiles are defined using this model.
+Section V describes the approaches to computing similarity between users and detailed evaluation experiments are reported in Section VI.
+The paper concludes in Section VII with an overview of future work.